Joan J Thornless Red Raspberry

 Availability of plants varies from day to day.
 We rarely carry every size/price option listed at any one time.
 Please call before you come to check availability.

-Ribes hirtellium -Full Sun to Part Shade– Large Pink berries, fewer thorns, very vigorous, disease resistant, self fertile
+(Ribes uva-crispa) -Full Sun to Part Shade– Deep red medium size berries, vigorous, disease resistant, self fertile

 3″ pots $4, Quart pots $8, Gallon* pots $16